 Our specialists for metadata standards and formats in the metadata management team of the ZBW work on the integration of heterogeneous metadata for the portal EconBiz.

-The EconBiz API offers an application programming interface in beta that allows access to more than 6.2 million datasets of information in economics.
+The EconBiz API offers an application programming interface that gives access to several million datasets about literature and information in economics.

 Linked Open Data offers the chance to freely use and link data from very heterogeneous sources.
 Where the library world once developed highly specialised formats for the exchange of title data and authority files, open standards and programming interfaces now allow simple re-use of our data by third parties.